perftool-incubator/crucible-examples/flexran/README.md

 	As mentioned above, a FlexRAN release comes with S/W in source.
 One must have a mean (Intel contact) to obtain a FlexRAN release.
 In addition, to compile FlexRAN, one must use the ICC compiler which requires a license itself.
 Hence the artifacts of the build are not public deliverables.
 Because of these unsettling issues, we keep the FlexRAN build process out of crucible workshop.
+    See https://github.com/HughNhan/FlexRAN-utils for more details.

 2. Setup the OCP cluster to host FlexRAN

 	Currently, crucible FlexRAN benchmark only supports k8s endpoint type.
 This purely is a requirement call.

-	FlexRAN can run  w/o a h/w assisted FEC device, but this mode has no usefulness for our purposes.
-Hence the first thing to do is to install and configure your h/w-assisted FEC device by following the instructions in the release.
+	FlexRAN can run w/o a h/w assisted FEC device.

-3. Prepare the worker node

-	Next, copy FlexRAN build contents to worker node.
-Note that this step prepares the worker node for the container to mount and get access to the FlexRAN build blob.
-This strategy is not a requirement, but a measure to overcome the size (100GB) of the build blob which significant slows down the container image build/push/pull.

-	The build process in step 1 produces a flexran blob comprised of 3 directories: ./flexran, ./intel and ./dpdk-<version>
-	Copy (scp) these 3 directories to the worker node's /opt
+    See https://github.com/perftool-incubator/bench-flexran/tree/main/script-dir for the complete set of scripts to provision the work node and SNO, and the RU to run FLEXRAN timer and XRAN tests.

 ## How to run FlexRAN benchmark